ascyth/the-remoters/analysis/writeups/hypothesis_testing_analysis.md

 I am fairly confident in the accuracy of the data and test and am convinced that there is no statistically significant difference between the sentiments across the two sides.
 I believe that both reddit and news articles have a wide range of opinions on work from home and there is not a consistent bias in either of them against or in favor of work from home.

 So, we must deny the second hypothesis.
+Hence, this result is not in line with our prediction that sentiments would be different between reddit and news articles.
+This could possibly be due to the negative bias that we discuss in our general write-up.

-### Hypothesis 3: Sentiments regarding work from home are differrent in The Gaurdian articles compared to in The New York Times articles.
+### Hypothesis 3: Sentiments regarding work from home are similiar in The Gaurdian articles compared to in The New York Times articles.

 2 Sample T-Test: The Guardian Sentiments vs. NYT Sentiments